 Undergraduate research projects are selected and showcased each year in this symposium.
 Presentation formats include posters, performances, and panel discussions.
 Students present their research to the campus community in this day-long event that touches the very heart of our university’s research mission.

 Topics from a single, carefully-selected book for first-year students are featured in several classes across the university and in special events and presentations during the academic year.
-The 2016–17 Common Reading book selection is Between the World and Me by Ta-Nehisi Coates.
+The 2017–18 Common Reading book selection is The Round House by Louise Erdrich.
 Having a shared source provides common ground from which students and professors can stimulate discussion and learning within and beyond the classroom.

 Service Learning enables students to grow intellectually by combining classroom work with community service.
 The Service-Learning Program engages the university and the broader community in partnerships to create educational programs for students, promote leadership through service, foster inclusive environments, and advance social justice and civic engagement.
 You can also get involved in service learning through the Holden Center or the Environmental Leadership Program.